rzamoramx/core_banking_system_es_cqrs/README.md

 ./immuclient use eventstoredb
 ```

+5- Create DB in mongodb:

+  Create "mydb" database in mongo and "balance" and "transactions" collections.
+You can use a GUI like MongoDB Compass or a command line tool like mongo shell.

+6- Setup shared code libraries:

+ - Java:
+    localate into libraries/java and execute the following command:

+    ``` bash
+    mvn clean install
+    ```

+  - Python:
+    localate into libraries/python and execute the following command:

+    ``` bash
+    poetry install
+    ```

-5- Follow the README instructions in each project subdirectory to set up and run individual components.
+7- Follow the README instructions in each project subdirectory to set up and run individual components.

 ## Usage ##